 Close contact is defined by the CDC as being directly exposed to infectious secretions (e.g., being coughed on) or being within 6 feet of an infected person for at least 15 minutes during the infectious period.
 "Infectious period" is defined as two days prior to the onset of symptoms to 10 days after the onset of symptoms.
-For an asymptomatic person with a test-confirmed positive test, the infectious period is defined as two days after the test.
+For an asymptomatic person with a test-confirmed positive test, the infectious period is defined as two days prior to the test through 10 days after the test.